ruby-mutiny/metamorpher/README.md

 SuccZeroRewriter.new.run(expression) # => succ(1)
 ```

-#### Variables

 #### Derivations

-Sometimes a rewriter needs to adjust matched parts of an expression when building the replacement expression.
+Rewriting is even more powerful when we are able to adjust the expression that is substituted for a captured variable.
 Metamorpher provides derivations for this purpose.
-For example:
+(You may wish to read the section on [variables](#variables) before looking at the following example).

+For example, suppose that we wish to create a rewriter that pluralises any literal.
+The following rewriter achieves this, by using a derivation (see the implementation of `replacement`) to create a new literal after an expression has been matched.
+Crucially, the derivation uses data from the captured literal when building the replacement literal:

 ```ruby
 class PluraliseRewriter